CartoDB/carto-react/UPGRADE.md

 - disabledOpacity
 - selectedOpacity
 - focusOpacity
-- other, all removed but tooltip
+- other, all removed but tooltip and divider

 Some others have been moved because they aren't native MUI keys and are so specific to some components, these are:

 - charts
+- other

-This set ok keys are now in: `componentsPalette`.
+These sets of keys are now in: `componentsPalette`.